Our posts may contain affiliate links.

 The nice thing about formal separates is you can mix and match the pieces to create multiple outfits.
 This is a fantastic option for longer cruises where you don’t want to pack multiple dresses.

 The Evening Gown

-One thing to consider, aside from cost, gowns can be quite heavy (especially beaded) and take up luggage space so if you are concerned about packing light, they may be an impractical choice.
+One thing to consider, aside from cost gowns can be quite heavy (especially beaded) and take up luggage space.
+If you are concerned about packing light or luggage weight, they may be an impractical choice.

 Things to Consider and Tips

 Need to save luggage space?
 Look for dresses or separates made from no or low wrinkle fabrics like matte jersey.
 Some you can literally roll into a ball and they will never wrinkle!